 Memberships / Affiliations

-In addition to representing specific businesses, Mr. Loeb has served as general counsel for the Home Builders Association of Greater New Orleans for more than a decade and has been a member of the Legal Action and LANDS Committees of the National Association of Home Builders.
-In 2007, he participated as a founding member of the Louisiana Self Storage Association and serves as its counsel.
+In addition to representing specific businesses, Mr. Loeb serves as general counsel to the Supreme Automotive Group and the Home Builders Association of Greater New Orleans.
+He currently serves as a member of the National Automobile Dealers Counsel Association, and the LANDS Committee of the National Home Builders Association.
+In 2007, Mr. Loeb participated as a founding member of the Self Storage Association of Louisiana and currently serves as its counsel.

 Mr. Loeb has acted as lead counsel in approximately 100 jury trials and thousands of judge trials.
 This experience has given Mr. Loeb a sense of the probable results that can be expected in court, which he uses to help clients weigh the alternatives that are presented when making business and litigation decisions.